 - Audit the code.
 Any upgrade, modernization, or improvement is impossible without the code audit, as it helps the developers define the possible problems, bottlenecks, and re-build the system’s architecture to enhance the performance if required.

 - Ensure good test coverage.
 In a perfect world, every major step of code porting should be accompanied by unit tests to ensure the code complies with all its functions.
-A good test coverage allows detecting the problems directly on the stage of development that makes it easier to fix the bugs.
+Good test coverage allows detecting the problems directly on the stage of development that makes it easier to fix the bugs.

 - Use CI/CD concepts.
 Iterate releases ensured by the concepts of continuous integration & delivery help deliver a better code making the whole application work better.